 Heavy reconstruction and many refurbishments took place during the Roman era.
 An arena was built to host gladiatorial combats and beast fights.
 Other elements, like safety nets and canopies, were introduced.

 The theatre of Argos was abandoned towards the end of the 4th century AD.
 Unlike other theatres around Greece, it was still visible over the centuries – possibly due to its enormous size and its original construction on a natural mountain slope.

 Excavations began in 1890, and the most recent restoration works were completed in 2004.
 Today, the theatre hosts theatrical performances and concerts on occasion, but can also be visited outside performance hours.

-The town of Ancient Messene was established in 370-369 BC.
-Its creator was Epaminondas, a general from Thebes who liberated the province of Messinia from the Spartans.
+The town of Ancient Messene was established in 370-369 BC by Epaminondas.
+He was a general from Thebes, who liberated the province of Messinia from the Spartans.

 The stone theatre was originally constructed in the 3rd century BC, and had a capacity of around 10,000 people.
 Apart from the theatrical performances, political assemblies were also held here.

 Like other Ancient Greek theatres, it was heavily restored during the Roman era.
 Refurbishments included the installation of statues and the introduction of architectural elements made of marble.